Prognosis marker

 Prognostic markers are biomarkers used to measure the progress of a disease in the patient sample.
 Prognostic markers are useful to stratify the patients into groups, guiding towards precise medicine discovery.
 The widely used prognostic markers in cancers include stage, size, grade, node and metastasis.
 In addition to these common markers, there are prognostic markers specific to different cancer types.
 For example estrogen level, progesterone and HER2 are markers specific to breast cancer patients.
 There is evidence showing that genes behaving as tumor suppressors or carcinogens could act as prognostic markers due to altered gene expression or mutation.
 Besides genetic biomarkers, there are also biomarkers that are detected in plasma or body fluid which can be metabolic or protein biomarkers.

+Traditional markers

 Traditional prognostic markers in oncology include tumor size, staging, lymph node spreading status, and metastasis.
 Large tumor, late staging, presence of cancer cells in multiple distant lymph nodes, and observation of metastasis often associate with poor prognosis.

+Molecular markers

 In recent years, advances in molecular techniques, genomics, cancer biology and sequencing technology have provided opportunities to discover and validate new biomarkers for prognosis, particularly molecular prognostic markers.
 The newly developed prognostic biomarker can roughly be divided into DNA, epigenetic, RNA, signaling pathway, protein, and metabolic tumor biomarkers.